 The Heart: Roxanne is very proactive in trying to head off conflicts and make teammates feel included and welcome.
-This isn't just towards Pandora; she extends the same courtesy to the E-Pandoras, even though at the time they were so much weaker than her she could have killed them all single-handedly, and to the Valkyries, who made it clear they weren't interested in making friends at best, or outright telling the Pandoras they're obsolete weapons about to be replaced at worst.
+This isn't just towards Pandora; she extends the same courtesy to the E-Pandora, even though at the time they were so much weaker than her she could have killed them all single-handedly, and to the Valkyries, who made it clear they weren't interested in making friends at best, or outright telling the Pandora they're obsolete weapons about to be replaced at worst.

 Heroic Willpower: She gets mind-controlled by a Nova at the end of Chapter 134, and is forced to fight her friends.
 However, after hearing Charles beg her to come back to herself, she manages to fight off the Nova's control for a short period of time.